BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_SAF/README.md

 *Note: If an error occurs during simulation, the model will still run, but the capital investment may be reported as zero.
 These samples should be discarded.
 To account for failed runs, simulate more than 1000 samples so you can filter out invalid ones.
 Always use the same sample set across all runs for consistency in comparison.*

+## Combine Ethanol with SAF - and Pareto front
+Implemented in 05_combine_ethanol_with_SAF.py

+This model generates the final SAF price and CI results, along with the Pareto Front; choose the feedstock in line 25, and run the file.

+Results are stored in dataframes:
+•	df_CIs
+•	df_price